LPology/Simple-Ajax-Uploader/README.md

 ### Features ###
 * Uses XMLHttpRequest and HTML5 File API with fall back to iframe method for Internet Explorer 9 and older.
-* Supports nultiple, concurrent file uploading, including browsers without `multiple` support.
+* Supports multiple, concurrent file uploads, even in non-HTML5 browsers.
 * No external libraries required - use it with or without jQuery.
 * Works in all major browsers: IE7+, Firefox 4+, Safari 4+, Chrome, and Opera.
 * Fast and lightweight - less than 5KB, minified and gzipped.